 In recent years, VNA Community Healthcare has offered secondary prevention level wellness programs for people who already have a chronic illness.
 Most of these programs are evidence-based and are taught by certified instructors.
 Examples include: Tai Chi for Arthritis, Parkinson’s exercise, diabetes education classes, chronic disease self management and fall risk screening and Tai Chi and other exercise classes to prevent falls.
 Class participants pay for some of these programs while others are funded by community donations and grants.

-VNA Community Healthcare is integrating all of its wellness and chronic disease programs into a three tier system called Well Right Now that starts with a screening instrument that directs participants to the primary prevention screenings and wellness classes, secondary prevention programs for people with chronic illness or a frailty prevention program for older adults who are at risk of nursing home placement.
+VNA Community Healthcare is integrating all of its wellness and chronic disease programs into a three tier system called Ask the Nurse (formerly Well Right Now) that starts with a screening instrument that directs participants to the primary prevention screenings and wellness classes, secondary prevention programs for people with chronic illness or a frailty prevention program for older adults who are at risk of nursing home placement.
 Blood pressure clinics are being converted to nurse wellness counseling clinics where discharged patients and others with chronic illness can receive health coaching and screening.
-Health promotion clinical staff are learning to apply the same model of integrated chronic care to clients in community programs and to take referrals of discharged patients from home care staff.
+Health promotion clinical staff are learning to apply the same model of integrated chronic care to clients in community programs and to take referrals of discharged patients from home healthcare staff.

 Client self reports of well being and objective measures such as smoking status before and after classes, self reports of falls before and after screening and exercise classes, HgbA1c measures for diabetics before and after classes and rates of hospitalization, preventable complications and emergency room use for chronic disease program participants.